Man on the Edge: Synopsis

 In addition to an interview with Bayley and another track from The X Factor, the single features three originals that did not make the album's final cut.
 It is one of two Blaze Bayley era songs to make it onto the Edward the Great compilation, along with "Futureal", as well as one of three to make it onto Best of the Beast along with "Sign of the Cross" and "Virus".

 Iron Maiden frequently played this song during the Ed Hunter tour in 1999, making it one of 5 Bayley era songs to survive in concerts after his departure (The others being "Lord of the Flies", "Sign of the Cross", "Futureal", and "The Clansman").

 A live version of this song from 1999 is featured on the 2000 single release of "The Wicker Man" and on the compilation From Fear to Eternity from 2011, with Bruce Dickinson on vocals.

 There were three videos made for this song.
 One is filmed on location at Masada, Israel, the second is a more cinematic video of the band performing as a man throws himself off a building, and the third is a 'sneak-peek' promo video consisting only of clips of pratfalls from black and white silent movies was used for promotional purposes prior to release.
 This third version appears as an 'Easter Egg' on the Visions of the Beast DVD.

 The song was featured in the video game Carmageddon 2.

-On the cover of CD 1 Eddie's brain has been cut in half, though on CD 2 he still has his brain attached.
+On the cover of CD 1, Eddie's brain was cut in half, though on CD 2 he still has his brain attached.
 The 12" Picture Disc was the same as CD 1 though because it moved within the sleeve it could look very different, very much like an "X" in the right position.